Shopping for durable, easy-to-use garden tools can be challenging, especially when facing so many options.

-- Multiple uses, such as gardening, raking leaves, clearing hay, and more.
+- Various uses include gardening, raking leaves, clearing hay, and more.

 - Easy to attach to your tractor.

-- No added weight to keep a good ground contact.
+- No added weight to keep good ground contact.

-While the overall weight of the rake is nearly seven pounds and may be a bit too heavy for some, the handle is nice and lightweight for easy maneuverability.
+While the overall weight of the rake is over six pounds and may be a bit too heavy for some, the handle is nice and lightweight for easy maneuverability.

 Keep in mind that this rake is specifically designed for aquatic vegetation care and management.
-So if you’re landscaping and maintaining your lake or pond, then this is a brilliant option.
+So, if you’re landscaping and maintaining your lake or pond, this is a brilliant option.

-The tines have a chisel action making it super easy to cut and dig into landscapes.
-The 36-inch head is wide enough for easy harvesting and clearing without spending too much time or stress on the job at hand.
+The tines have a chisel action, making it super easy to cut and dig into landscapes.
+The 36-inch head is broad enough for easy harvesting and clearing without spending too much time or stress on the job at hand.

-- 25-feet rope included so you can throw it into deep water.
+- 25-foot rope included so you can throw it into deep water.

 - Made for water, but still works on land.